 The conventional method to reduce thermal bridging through parapets is to wrap them with an insulation barrier.
 However, wrappings are prone to damage and water penetration, particularly where railings, covers or fasteners pierce the insulation, requiring repair and maintenance.

 Whereas parapets wrapped with insulation barriers remain part of the heated building mass, parapets insulated and supported by structural thermal breaks sit outside of the heated building envelope above roof slab, retaining heat energy more efficiently, while supporting loads equivalent to monolithic parapet structures.

 How structural thermal breaks function for parapets

 The Isokorb® module is a longitudinal assembly fabricated to the same width as the parapet.

 Graphite-enhanced expanded polystyrene insulation is placed between stainless steel reinforcing bars, creating a structural insulated module capable of transferring the loads from the parapet to the concrete roof slab that supports it, while minimizing thermal conductivity between the two concrete masses.
 U-shaped stainless steel rebar projecting from the underside of the module is cast into the roof floor slab, while vertically-oriented stainless rebar projecting from the topside of the module is cast into the parapet, transferring moment and shear forces from the parapet to the concrete slab structure.

-After the slab is cast, insulated infill units are placed between the CPA modules to complete the continuous thermal break along the length of the parapet upstand wall.
+After the slab is cast, insulated infill units are placed between the thermal break modules to complete the continuous thermal break along the length of the parapet upstand wall.